fabiopjve/ST7735/README.md

 # ST7735
-Hello world Graphics LCD way!
+Hello world graphics LCD way!
 This code uses the ST7735 library written by Oleg Yakovlev (https://github.com/OlegUA/ST7735) with some small modifications in order to make it work with the STM32L432KC and newer HAL functions.
 UART2 is also enabled and can be used to communicate with the host computer